 “Every employer must ensure that any employee employed by that employer is given adequate information, instruction and training”

-- What health effects are attributed to asbestos?
+- Knowledge of health effects attributed to asbestos